You can’t use an old map to explore a new world.

 Most people will know right away this is IKEA’s products - humble, simple and functional.

-My target audience
+5. Identify your target audience

 Deciding on your target audience could change the way you present your brand and even the language you use to do it.